xssxrt/kind-lain/readme.md

 ## Motivation
 Prototype a homelab that is using GitOps in kind w/ Flux.

 Image automation

 Currently running a few services on VMs and also have a Kubernetes cluster on a single beefy client running Proxmox.

+Considering hardware options for bare metal nodes but will probably just grab more thin clients

 ## Tech
 [kind](https://kind.sigs.k8s.io/)

 [FluxCD](https://fluxcd.io/)

 [Helm](https://helm.sh/)

 [Github Actions](https://github.com/features/actions/)

 [Kustomize](https://kustomize.io/)

 [SOPS](https://getsops.io/)

 ## Commands
 ### Bootstrap command